wozjac/brackets-ui5/README.md

 Works with UI5 versions >= 1.52 with online documentation available, please check here: [https://openui5.hana.ondemand.com/versionoverview.html](https://openui5.hana.ondemand.com/versionoverview.html), scroll down to the section "Available OpenUI5 Versions".
 For SAP UI5 please use [https://sapui5.hana.ondemand.com/versionoverview.html](https://sapui5.hana.ondemand.com/versionoverview.html).

 **Please notice (if you are new to UI5)!
-[OpenUI5](https://openui5.org) is open source, but SAPUI5 - although SAP shares publicly SAPUI5 library runtime & SDK etc. - is not free.
+[OpenUI5](https://openui5.org) is open source, but SAPUI5 - although SAP shares publicly SAPUI5 library runtime & SDK etc. - it is not free to use it.
 Please check the company [site](https://sap.com) for more details.**

 ## Features summary
 Please check "Feature details" section for detailed information & working cases.